Hazard (game): Probability of winning

 For each main the probability of winning can be calculated:

 In some reports on the rules of the game, the main is determined randomly by tossing the dice until a valid main appears.
 In this case, the overall player disadvantage is 1.84%.

 If the caster can choose a main, they should always choose 7 (resulting in the lowest disadvantage, with 1.41%).
 This is the origin of a similar dice game, craps, since if 7 is always chosen, the game is played under the rules of craps.

-Etymology of the name
+Etymology and history

 The name "hazard" is borrowed from Old French.
 The origin of the French word is unclear, but probably derives from Spanish azar ("an unfortunate card or dice roll"), with the final -d by analogy with the common French suffix -ard.
 The Spanish word has been supposed in turn to come from Arabic, either from the name of a castle in Palestine, or from the word az-zahr (الزهر) meaning "dice".
 However, early evidence for this word in Arabic is lacking, as it is absent from Classical Arabic dictionaries, making the etymology doubtful (although any other source is unknown).
 Another possibility is Arabic yasara ("he played at dice").

+According to William of Tyre, the game was invented by Crusaders during the siege of Hazart (Azaz), but this origin has been called into question.
+The game was popular in 17th century England, as described by Charles Cotton in The Compleat Gamester (1674): "Certainly Hazzard is the most bewitching Game that is plaid on the Dice; for when a man begins to play he knows not when to leave off; and having once accustom'd himself to play at Hazzard he hardly ever after minds anything else."
+By that time, the game had already been brought to the Colony of Virginia, as a law barring ministers from playing dice was passed in 1624.
+The rules including relative odds for side wagers were largely complete by 1790, as published in Hoyle's Games, Improved.

+It was brought to France some time before 1792, when it was described in the Encyclopédie Méthodique as Krabs, after the English term crabs, referring to the roll combination of 2 or 3.
+This was corrupted to craps by 1818, as it was named in Bibliothèque Historique, although the rules of that game described at that time were identical to those of Hazard.